Tom Robbins appears in the following:

 Thursday, August 06, 2009

 NYC-TV is the city's own television station, and it used be, well, a sleepy place not exactly known for cutting edge broadcasts.
-Under Mayor Bloomberg, who made his fortune in the media business, the annual budget of NYC-TV jumped from about $2-million to over $10-million, and attracted some of the ...
+Under Mayor Bloomberg, who made his fortune in the media business, the annual budget of NYC-TV jumped from about $2-million to over $10-million, ...